jurraca/asmap-website/content/bitcoin-core.md

 #### Inspecting assignment changes between two ASmaps

 The `contrib/asmap-tool.py` script provides the `diff` and `diff-addrs` command to show changes in AS mappings between two ASmaps.
-See the Core [documentation](https://github.com/bitcoin/bitcoin/tree/master/contrib/asmap) for usage.
+See the Bitcoin Core [documentation](https://github.com/bitcoin/bitcoin/tree/master/contrib/asmap/README.md) for usage.

 ## TODO